 After a while, as it usually happens, interest shifted.

 None could propose a correct solution.
 That is natural.
-We were in a group with no focused attention in solving the puzzle.
+We were in a group with no focused attention in solving the riddle.
 And all tried to solve in their usual random way.

-Let's look at the puzzle using logic and reason.
+Let's look at the riddle using logic and reason.
 Basically it is a deductive reasoning based problem solving puzzle.
 A general name for this type of puzzles is brain teaser.

-First stage analysis: Question to answer: What is the biggest hurdle in solving the puzzle?
+First stage analysis: Fox goose corn riddle: Question to answer: What is the biggest hurdle in solving the puzzle?